Alison Syme

 Biography

-My research primarily focuses on art of the later nineteenth and early twentieth centuries in Britain, France, and the United States.
-Within this field, I study a range of different topics and traditions, from the neomedievalism of the Pre-Raphaelites to society portraiture to early abstraction.
-All of my research, however, is characterised by a commitment to close looking, examination of the intersection of art and visual culture, interdisciplinary enquiry, and analysis of the role of metaphors in artistic practice and poetics.
-My first book, A Touch of Blossom: John Singer Sargent and the Queer Flora of Fin-de-Siècle Art (Penn State University Press, 2010), shortlisted for the Modernist Studies Association Book Prize in 2011, considers Sargent in the context of nineteenth-century botany, gynaecology, literature, and visual culture and argues that the artist mobilised ideas of cross-fertilisation and the hermaphroditic sexuality of flowers in his works to “naturalise” sexual inversion, visually elaborating a floral poetics of homosexuality.
-I am currently working on my third book, The Sticks and Stones of Edward Burne-Jones, which explores the Victorian artist’s poetics of materials and animation strategies in the context of Victorian geology, print culture, and archaeology.
-Other current projects include articles on the Omega Workshops and on Impressionism and ecology.
+My research primarily focuses on art and visual culture of the later nineteenth and early twentieth centuries in Britain, France, and the United States.
+Within this field, I study a range of different topics and traditions, from ephemera to society portraiture to early abstraction.
+All of my research, however, is characterised by a commitment to close looking; examination of the intersection of art, visual culture, the history of sciences; and analysis of the role of metaphors in artistic practice and poetics.
+My first book, A Touch of Blossom: John Singer Sargent and the Queer Flora of Fin-de-Siècle Art (Penn State University Press, 2010), shortlisted for the Modernist Studies Association Book Prize in 2011, considers Sargent in the context of nineteenth-century botany, gynaecology, literature, and visual culture and argues that the artist mobilised ideas of cross-fertilisation and the hermaphroditic sexuality of flowers in his works to “naturalise” sexual inversion, visually elaborating a floral poetics of sexual variety.
+In Willow and a number of articles I have focused primarily on intersections between art and botany, but more recent publications on Berthe Morisot, Edward Burne-Jones, Vanessa Bell, and others have considered the relationships between fin-de-siècle art and geology, atmospheres, and reproductive economies.
+I am currently working on two book projects.
+One is a co-edited, multi-volume set of primary sources on the Victorian artist.
+The second, Burne-Jones and the Book, explores the Victorian artist’s poetics of materials and animation strategies in the context of Victorian science and print culture.
+Other current research interests include the Omega Workshops, late 19th-century animal painting, and practices of copying.

-My graduate courses include “Art and Animation” and “Bloomsbury and Vorticism.”
+My graduate courses include “Art and Animation,” “Bloomsbury and Vorticism,” and “Modern Craft."

 Selected Publications